 Pedestrian Accidents are More Common than You Think

-In the United States, a pedestrian is involved in an accident every two hours.
+In the United States, a pedestrian is injured in an accident every 8 minutes.
 In over 20% of pedestrian accidents, the person injured is over the age of 65 and is one and a half times more likely to die as a result of their injuries.
 Just short of 50% of all pedestrian/vehicle accidents involve alcohol.
 The statistics show that the risk of a pedestrian/vehicle accident is higher than many people believe.

 Possible Injuries Associated with Pedestrian Accidents